RichardFreedman/Encoding_Music/01_Tutorials/04_B_Pandas_Clean.md

 > *Note on Python Functions:* <br>
 > Once a value is returned, the function is exited.
 Hence, there is no need for an `else` statement - no more than one value will ever be returned.
 Review Python functions at [W3Schools][w3schools-functions].

-As you will recall from Part A, Pandas tries to simplify your work by providing a comprehensive suite of tools.
+As you will recall from [Pandas: Basics][pandas-basics], Pandas tries to simplify your work by providing a comprehensive suite of tools.
 In this instance, Pandas saves us from iterating through every row with the `.apply()` method:

 ```python
 beatles_billboard['Top.50.Billboard'] = beatles_billboard['Top.50.Billboard'].apply(normalize_billboard)